-- A. Family members who are 62 or older. - B. Family members who are blind or disabled as defined under 216(I)(1) or 1614 of the Social Security Act (42 U.S.C.
-416(I)(1) and who certifies that because of this disability she or he is unable to comply with the community service requirements. - C. Family members who are the primary care giver for someone who is blind or disabled as set forth in Paragraph B above. - D. Family members engaged in work activity as defined in section 407(d) of the Social Security Act, specified below. - 1.
+- 2. Family members who are the primary care giver of such individual. - C. Family members engaged in work activities as defined in section 407(d) of the Social Security Act (42 U.S.C.
+Section 607(d)), specified below: - 1.
 Unsubsidized employment; - 2.
 Subsidized private-sector employment; - 3.
 Subsidized public-sector employment; - 4.
 Work experience (including work associated with the refurbishing of publicly assisted housing) if sufficient private sector employment is not available; - 5.
 On-the-job-training; - 6.
-Job-search and job-readiness assistance; - 7.
+Job-search; - 7.
 Community service programs; - 8.
 Vocational educational training (not to exceed 12 months with respect to any individual); - 9.
 Job-skills training directly related to employment; - 10.
-Education directly related to employment in the case of a recipient who has not received a high school diploma or a certificate of high school equivalency; - 11.
-Satisfactory attendance at secondary school or in a course of study leading to a certificate of general equivalence, in the case of a recipient who has not completed secondary school or received such a certificate; and

-- 12. The provision of childcare services to an individual who is participating in a community service program. - E. Family members who are or would be exempt from work activity under part A title IV of the Social Security Act or under any other State welfare program, including the welfare-to-work program. - F. Family members receiving assistance, benefits or services under a State program funded under part A title IV of the Social Security Act or under any other State welfare program, including welfare-to-work and who are in compliance with that program.
+Education directly related to employment in the case of a recipient who has not received a high school diploma or a certificate of high school equivalency; and - 11.
+Satisfactory attendance at secondary school or in a course of study leading to a certificate of general equivalence, in the case of a recipient who has not completed secondary school or received such a certificate. - D. Able to meet requirements under a State program funded under Part A of Title IV of the Social Security Act (42 U.S.C.
+Section 601 et seq.) or under any other welfare program in our State, including a State-administered Welfare-to-Work program; or - E. A member of a family receiving assistance, benefits, or services under a State program funded under Part A of Title IV of the Social Security Act (42 U.S.C.
+Section 601 et seq.), or under any other welfare program of our State (HUD has determined that the Supplemental Nutrition Assistance Program (SNAP) qualifies as a welfare program of the state.
+Therefore, if a tenant is a member of a family receiving assistance under SNAP, and has been found by the State to be in compliance with the program requirements, that tenant is exempt from the CSSR, including a State-administered Welfare-to-Work program, and has not been found by the State or other administering entity to be in non-compliance with such a program.